Xeduler |

 As it was becoming clear to me what a substantial effort was going to be required just to use someone else's scheduler, I started to wonder why it was so difficult.
 I feel that there is possibly superfluous complexity in at least two areas.
 First, I think these packages do a lot more than I needed to have done.
 Second, I think that because of reason one, there is a lot of overhead in creating a lot of custom facilities (like the user interface commands, and database, etc).

 My concept was to simplify the problem and break apart components that were not necessarily related so that they could be treated as smaller problems.
-I decided to focus exclusively on the job scheduling aspect for now.
+I decided to focus exclusively on the batch scheduling aspect for now.
 Issues like health monitoring, disaster recovery, and resource optimization are all interesting and possibly useful.
 On the other hand, they are possibly not.
 My system does none of that, but rather provides for subsequent software to do these things on an as needed basis.

 For me, the problem is that there are a "large" number of jobs that must be run on a collection of computation resources.
 The jobs must be dispatched in a way that does not overwhelm the resources.
 That's it.
 An additional problem I wanted to solve was to eliminate a huge amount of the complexity of installation, deployment, and usage.